dataqa/nlp-labelling/README.md

 * Python 3.6, 3.7, 3.8 and 3.9
 * (Recommended) start a new python virtual environment
 * Update your pip `pip install -U pip`
 * Tested on backend: MacOSX, Ubuntu.
-Tested on browser: Chrome.
+Tested on browser: Chrome, Firefox.

 ## Installing from pypi